ResearchPlanAssign Strategy

 Phase 2: Plan

 Section titled “Phase 2: Plan”The developer reviews the research report to determine if worthwhile improvements were identified.
-If the findings merit action, the developer invokes a planner agent to:
+If the findings merit action, the developer invokes a planner agent to convert the research into specific, actionable issues.
+The planner splits complex work into smaller, focused tasks optimized for copilot agent success, formatting each issue with clear objectives, file paths, acceptance criteria, and implementation guidance.

 Phase 3: Assign